-f.
+- f.
 Recycling.
-As noted above, St. Augustine has loaned two dumpsters where residents can put their recyclables for pick up.
+As noted above, St. Augustine has loaned three dumpsters where residents can put their recyclables for pick up. - g.

-g.
 Street Sweeping.
-Because the private company that sweeps A1A Beach Boulevard isn't doing a satisfactory job, City staff is discussing with St. Augustine the possibility of paying that city to do the sweeping.

-23. AMERICAN RESCUE PLAN ACT.
+Because the private company that sweeps A1A Beach Boulevard isn't doing a satisfactory job, City staff is discussing with St. Augustine the possibility of paying that city to do the sweeping. - 21.
+AMERICAN RESCUE PLAN ACT.
 This was passed by Congress and approved by President Biden in February and March 2021.
 It will provide money to states, cities and counties to help them recover from the pandemic's effects.
 Our City is eligible to receive \$3.5 million.
 However, the money can be spent only for allowable projects and will be provided to small Florida cities through the state of Florida.
 On May 10th, the U.S. Treasury Department issued guidelines.
 Drainage projects appear to be eligible for money from the Plan.
-Money from the Act has to be spent or committed to specific projects by December 31, 2024 and spent by December 2026.
-The agreement with the State was signed by the Mayor at the end of August, the City has received the first payment of \$1.7 million.
+Money from the Act has to be spent or committed to specific projects by December 31, 2024, and spent by December 31, 2026.
+The agreement with the State was signed by the Mayor at the end of August.
+On October 6th, the City received the first allocation, \$1,753,989.
+The final allocation is due in July 2022.
 The Commission reviewed information and a list of possible projects from the staff at its October 4th meeting and decided a number of priority uses for the money, such as premium pay for employees who worked during the pandemic, restoring revenue lost because of the downturn in the economy caused by the pandemic, and using part of the money for drainage improvements.
-The Act appears to allow the use of funds for these projects.
-The Finance Director will provide an update at the Commission's December 6th meeting.

-24. UNDERGROUNDING OF UTILITIES.
+At its November 1st meeting, the Finance Director told the Commission that the guidelines for the spending of ARPA money are still not firm.
+An update report will be provided at the Commission's January 3rd meeting. - 22.
+UNDERGROUNDING OF UTILITIES.
 At its May 3, 2021, meeting, Commission George ask for Commission support to have Florida Power and Light come to a meeting to discuss the undergrounding project.
 The City Manager contacted Florida Power and Light, which owns the electric lines, about meeting to discuss the preparation of a presentation concerning costs and scope of work.
-City staff met with FP&L staff on May 25th to discuss the preliminary steps, one of the first of which will be to provide FP&L a list of the areas where the City proposes the lines be put underground.
+City staff met with FPL staff on May 25th to discuss the preliminary steps, one of the first of which will be to provide FPL a list of the areas where the City proposes the lines be put underground.
 The City staff will prepare the list and the company will then provide a preliminary estate of the costs to do the project.
 This information will be presented to the Commission for direction concerning the next step.

-In the meantime, the City is exploring with FP&L its requirements for undergrounding the electric lines when a new street, 2nd Street west of 2nd Avenue, is constructed.
-On October 18, 2021, City staff met with FP&L representatives to discuss this project.
-The first step is for the City to obtain from each property owner an easement that will allow FP&L to put its underground line and its above ground transformers.
-This request will be made in late October or early November 2021.
+In the meantime, the City is exploring with FPL its requirements for undergrounding the electric lines when a new street, 2nd Street west of 2nd Avenue, is constructed.
+On October 18, 2021, City staff met with FPL representatives to discuss this project.
+The first step is for the City to obtain from each property owner an easement that will allow FPL to put its underground line and its above ground transformers.
+A letter was sent to each property owners with November 12th as the deadline for a response.
+The responses will be presented to the Commission at its December 6th meeting.